KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 - `ArrayList` extends `AbstractList` and defines implementations of all of the above abstract functions.
 Internally, it uses an array to hold the objects that are added to it.
 So when you call the `get()` function on an `ArrayList`, you're actually using an array index behind the scenes.
 But note that code that calls the `get()` function doesn't have to care about exactly how the code works internally.

-The Java API also tells us that the `ArrayList` class implements serveral interfaces.
+The Java API also tells us that the `ArrayList` class implements several interfaces.
 The functions in those interfaces are implemented by the `ArrayList` class.
 For example, the `List` interface defines functions like `add()` and `get()`.
 The `ArrayList` class implements these functions using an array.
 But another implementing class, the `LinkedList` class, implements them using nodes that point to each other, not an array.

 We'll talk more about that later, but the point is that any code that expects a `List` doesn't care how the functions are implemented.
 So we can write code that does this: